it176131/it176131.github.io/_posts/2024-03-24-contributing-pt2.md

 Drilling down to the test_transactionencoder.py file, one out of six tests failed.
 It's important to remember that my commits and PR should only handle what's in the scope of the feature request.
 Anything more and this can very quickly turn into a mess that's difficult to merge.
-With that, I will create a branch and add some new tests to help guide my test-driven development.
+With that, I created a branch and added some new tests to help guide my test-driven development.

 # New Branch, New Tests
 Normally when I create a branch I try to name it according to what's on it.